-In the end, both options offer security without reducing functionality of your drive but it becomes a matter of what works best for you and your needs.
-Software encryption is cheaper and often performs just as well, but is prone to potential issues like software issues and user error.
-Hardware encryption is less prone to user error and is often more reliable in performance, but is expensive in comparison.
+In the end, both options offer security without reducing functionality of your drive.
+It becomes a matter of what works best for you and your needs.
+Software encryption is cheaper and often performs just as well but is prone to potential problems like software issues and user error.
+Hardware encryption is less prone to user error and is often more reliable in performance though expensive in comparison.

 If you've decided to go the software route, we've included some handy steps to creating your very own encrypted USB drive below.

 There are many ways how to encrypt a flash drive yourself but they all essentially boil down to the same steps: installing software, enabling it, and locking it with a decryption code.
 We've included steps for both PC and MAC computers.

 For a PC running Windows, we'll show you how to use BitLocker (included software in Windows operating systems 7 and above) and another popular program, VeraCrypt.
 You will need: A blank USB drive, a computer with BitLocker installed, and some time.

 How to encrypt a USB drive in Windows (7-10) using BitLocker: